blowb/blowb-doc/appendices/source.rst

 Source Code of This Document
 ============================

-For the latest version of the source code of the Blowb documents, please visit https://gitlab.com/blowb/blowb-doc .
+For the latest version of the source code of this manual, please visit https://gitlab.com/blowb/blowb-doc.

-To obtain the source code of the version of the documents you are reading, you can do either of the following:
+To obtain the source code of the version of the manual you are reading, you can do either of the following:

 - Use `git`_: